 About NYSC Scheme

-The National Youth Service Corps Year comprises of four (4) main segments in which every Corps Members must satisfactorily participate before he/she is qualified to be issued a certificate of National Service.
-The service year therefore comprises of:
+The National Youth Service Corps Year comprises four (4) main segments in which every Corp member must satisfactorily participate before he/she is qualified to be issued a certificate of National Service.
+The service year, therefore, comprises:

 - Orientation Courses

 - Community Development Service

 This is very important information:

 In order to ensure a seamless registration, prospective corps members are to note the following for strict compliance:

 - The Website address is any of the following: